TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/create-universe-multi-region.md

 * Global consistency on writes, which would cause higher latencies in order to replicate data across multiple geographic regions.
 * Low latency reads from the nearest data center, which offers timeline consistency (similar to async replication).

-Let us verify this by browse to the **Metrics** tab of the universe in the YugabyteDB Admin Console to see the overall performance of the app.
+Let us verify this by browse to the **Metrics** tab of the universe in the ZNbaseDB Admin Console to see the overall performance of the app.
 It should look similar to the screenshot below.

 ![YCQL Load Metrics](/images/ee/multi-region-read-write-metrics.png)